M.A. Depth Psychology and Creativity with Emphasis in the Arts and Humanities

-- Increase their generativity and cultivate their aesthetic sensibility and sensitivity by being in constant conversation about the creative life with faculty and peers, with great literature, classic films, and works of art spanning diverse genres, cultures, and periods of time.
+- Cultivate their aesthetic sensibility and creative powers through deep engagement with the creative psyche, enhanced by the contributions of faculty and peers, great literature, film, artmaking, ritual, and spiritual practices spanning diverse genres, cultures, and periods of time.

-- Find rich sources of inspiration in the humanities, including the study of mythology, philosophy, psychology, history, literature, and ecology as they affect the art and craft of living and working artfully.
+- Find rich sources of inspiration in the humanities, including the study of mythology, philosophy, psychology, history, literature, and ecology as they affect the art and craft of living and working creatively and with purpose.